 RISD Wintersession Travel Courses 2019

-Located on the western edge of the Iberian Peninsula, Portugal contains a wide range of socio-ecological regions and configurations, including large cityscapes, western and southern Atlantic coasts, mountainous regions, agricultural landscapes, marine ecologies, petrocultural landscapes, and tourist infrastructures.
+Portugal contains a wide range of socio-ecological regions and configurations, including large cityscapes, Atlantic coasts, mountainous regions, agricultural landscapes, marine ecologies, petrocultural landscapes, and tourist infrastructures.
+Students will spend four weeks in Portugal and will use the methodologies of design for the built environment, the fine arts, the environmental humanities, mapping, and writing to investigate overlapping networks of biological, geological, and cultural heritage.
 READ MORE

-This travel course to Mexico is designed to introduce students to the history and the arts of the country from pre-Columbian time to the contemporary arts context.
+This travel course will include over a week in Mexico City and is designed to introduce students to the history and the arts of the country from pre-Columbian time to the contemporary arts context.
+Students will visit Puebla, famous for its architectural ceramics work; Oaxaca, famous for its textile villages and Zapotec archaeological site; and Tehuantepec, famous for its textile production and important market places.
 READ MORE

 Vedi Napoli e poi muori ("See Naples and then die") was a common expression, echoed most famously on his grand tour by Johann Wolfgang von Goethe, to identify Naples as the most naturally and artistically beautiful city in the world; so beautiful that one needn't look upon anything else after seeing it.
+Students will engage this compelling city and its environment through the twinned graphic practices of drawing and writing, with particular attention given to the mediums of panoramic landscape, scientific illustration, philosophical speculation and fictional narrative.
 READ MORE

-This course and its co-requisite are an in-depth exploration of the Tokyo and historic Kansai region to see and draw the most important Shinto, Buddhist and secular sites in Japan, and to couple that visual exploration with 9 days of paper making in rural Tokushima on Shikoku Island.
+This course is an in-depth exploration of Tokyo and the historic Kansai region to see and draw the most important Shinto, Buddhist and secular sites in Japan, and to couple that visual exploration with 9 days of paper making in rural Tokushima on Shikoku Island.
+Returning to Providence, students will spend an intensive week creating a final project using the paper they have made that reflects on their experiences in Japan.
 READ MORE

 Past 2018 Wintersession Travel Courses